-Priority C projects help protect our drinking water supply and water quality infrastructure from natural disasters, such as earthquakes.
+The Priority C project helps protect our drinking water supply and water quality infrastructure from natural disasters, such as earthquakes.
 This priority provides partial funding to retrofit Anderson Dam so that it can safely withstand a large earthquake.
-Known as the Anderson Dam Seismic Retrofit Project, the project would continue to ensure public safety and secure a reliable water supply.
+Known as the Anderson Dam Seismic Retrofit project, the project would continue to ensure public safety and secure a reliable water supply.

-PROJECT C1 ANDERSON DAM SEISMIC RETROFIT
+PROJECT C1ANDERSON DAM SEISMIC RETROFIT

 Anderson Reservoir is currently limited in its capacity due to seismic concerns, costing Santa Clara County valuable drinking water resources.
-This project, which continues 2012 Safe, Clean Water project, provides a portion of the funds required to help restore the full operating capacity of Anderson Reservoir.
+This project, which continues the 2012 Safe, Clean Water project, provides a portion of the funds required to help restore the full operating capacity of Anderson Reservoir.

-Anderson Dam creates the county's largest surface water reservoir-Anderson Reservoir- which stores local rainfall runoff and imported water from the Central Valley Project.
-The reservoir is an important water source for treatment plants and the recharge of the groundwater basin.
+Anderson Dam creates the county's largest surface water reservoir-Anderson Reservoir-which stores local rainfall runoff and imported water from the Central Valley Project.
+The reservoir is an important water source for drinking water treatment plants and the recharge of the groundwater basin.
 Besides restoring drinking water supplies and covering the earthquake retrofitting of Anderson Dam to improve reliability and safety, the upgrade also supports compliance with environmental regulations.
 Valley Water's regular reservoir releases ensure that downstream habitat has healthy flows to sustain wildlife.